 I’ll sum it up this way:

-This tool is how you find what shoppers are really searching for and what your competitors are ranking for.
-That way, you can outrank the competition and get shown for the terms shoppers really want to buy from.
+This keyword research tool is how you find what shoppers are really searching for and what your competitors are ranking for.
+That way, you can outrank the competition, get shown for the terms shoppers really want to buy from, and increase sales.

 You already know how these tools work, so I’m just going to explain the differences between the two services here.